A virtual private networks (VPN) is a popular way for businesses and individuals to enhance their security online.

 SSL Portal VPNs allow a user to securely access the web from a browser once the user logs into the VPN’s online portal using a specified method of authorization.

 This type of SSL VPN gets its name because of how the user accesses it – through a single web page, or portal.
 The page acts as a single gateway to the other services available on the secured network.

 SSL Tunnel VPNs allow the user to not only access the web securely, but to also use applications and other network services that aren’t based on the web.

 Due to their sophisticated segmentation capabilities, SSL VPNs often require more skill to implement.

 VPNs are not a cure-all

-While having a VPN to protect web traffic is a great way to help secure information, it’s not an end-all be-all security solution.
+Wherever you land between VPN SSL vs IPSEC, of if you join #TeamGatekeeper, having one of these tools to protect web traffic is a great way to help secure information, but it’s not an end-all be-all security solution.

 After all, a VPN won’t protect your employees from social engineering attacks such as email phishing.

 VPNs should be used in conjunction with other network security tools such as firewalls, antivirus, and antimalware to prevent attacks.

 Training employees about networks security and its importance is also important for creating an effective, comprehensive network security plan.